deoktr/keyt/cli/README.md

 The intent of this program is to have a password manager and generator without storing any data anywhere in any form.
 The password is derived from a master password.

+⚠️ Every passwords are derived from your master password, if you loose it you will lose access to all your account, be carreful.

 ## Install CLI

 ```shell